japila-books/spark-sql-internals/docs/spark-sql-catalyst-dsl.md

 ==== Converting Symbols to UnresolvedAttribute and AttributeReference Expressions

-`ExpressionConversions` adds conversions of Scala's `Symbol` to link:spark-sql-Expression-UnresolvedAttribute.adoc[UnresolvedAttribute] and `AttributeReference` expressions.
+`ExpressionConversions` adds conversions of Scala's `Symbol` to spark-sql-Expression-UnresolvedAttribute.md[UnresolvedAttribute] and `AttributeReference` expressions.

 [source, scala]
 ----